 Since being paralyzed in the 6th grade by a spinal cord inflammation, Transverse Myelitis (TM), Cody has raced nonstop to raise awareness and find a cure.
 As the daughter of Indianapolis 500 winner Al Unser Jr., she dreams of walking on the racetrack one day.
 When she was just 14, she and her mother, Shelley, formed the Cody Unser First Step Foundation, which is dedicated to providing quality–of–life programs for those suffering from paralysis.
 These programs include a TM research consortium spearheaded by Johns Hopkins Hospital; Cody's Great Scuba Adventure, created to share her new found freedom for all disabilities; and "Operation Deep Down", a military diving program that introduces wounded veterans to scuba as a way to rehabilitate through recreation.
 Cody is a political activist who has testified before Congress and lobbied nationwide for stem cell research, following in the foot steps of her friend, late actor Christopher Reeve.

-Our World – Underwater Scholarship Society in North America
+Our World – Underwater Scholarship Society in Europe

-Jeff is thrilled to be representing Aqua Lung and OWUSS as the 2013 North American Scholar.
+Ana is thrilled to be representing Apeks and Aqua Lung and OWUSS as the 2017 European Scholar.

-Follow Jeff's travels and training at Our World–Underwater Scholarship Society
+Follow Mae's travels and training at Our World–Underwater Scholarship Society